Yonet/Angular-Interview-Questions/README.md

 #### Performance Questions:

+* What are some of the things that you pay attention to, to make sure your angular application is performant?
 * What tools would you use to find a performance issue in your code?
 * What tools have you used to improve the performance of your application?
 * What are some ways you may improve your website's scrolling performance?